Last Updated: 3/10/21 | March 10th, 2021

-When I was growing up, my family didn’t “travel.”
+When I was growing up, my family didn’t travel.
+We were typical tourists.
 Like most modern, middle-class American families, if we went anywhere, it was because we were on vacation — short leisure trips with a fixed start and end, tied to the calendar of the working year, centered more often than not around visiting relatives: to Philadelphia to see my cousins or long road trips to see my grandmother in Florida.

 Long car rides, nights at big chain hotels, and visits to theme parks were par for the course.